jennguyen1/nhuyhoa/_posts/2015-08-01-Subsetting-With-dplyr.md

 ## Select columns by numeric position or column name

-Say we want to extract columns from a data frame using a vector of column names or positions.
-For this example, let's try to select the demographics columns corresponding to race.
+Columns can also be extracted from a data.frame using a vector of column names or positions.

+For this example, select the demographics columns corresponding to race.

 For numeric position values, just pass the vector as an argument to the select function.